philipportner/philipportner.github.io/_pages/about.md

 Gruss](https://gruss.cc/), where I implemented new versions of the [Spectre](https://meltdownattack.com/) attack.

-Alongside my studies I have worked as a software engineer and I worked as a teaching assistant at the Institute of Technical Informatics in the area of Embedded Systems.
+Alongside my studies I have worked as a software engineer and as a teaching assistant at the Institute of Technical Informatics in the area of Embedded Systems.